 He had tried to leave Cuba legally in 1966 with his family but was denied permission because he was of military age.
 Instead he tried to leave a short time afterwards illegally, but the boat was shot at with machine guns and sunk, and as one of the few survivors he was jailed.
 He spent seven years in prison.
 He described to me how his fellow prisoners would often disappear at night.
 The belief amongst the remaining prisoners was that the missing had their blood drained and sent to the Russians fighting in the Vietnam War, and the the ‘empty’ bodies disposed of into the shark invested waters off the coast near the prison.
 Whatever the truth, it was a fraught and damaging experience for the remaining inmates.

 Luis was finally allowed to leave Cuba for the USA in 1973, but the circumstances of his departure were traumatic, when the plane he was on was stopped after taxiing down the runway to take off, and all the passengers were ordered off at gunpoint and lined up.
 He feared they would be shot, but they were finally allowed to leave, first crying with relief, then joy, then shouting and dancing all the way to Miami.
 Luis was the youngest person on board.
 But his joy turned to despair as he discovered what awaited him in the USA.
 His wife, who had left legally seven years before when he had been refused exit, was convinced Luis had been shot or drowned in his escape attempt all those years ago, and was unaware that he had in fact been in jail.
 Distraught, she grieved for her loss, but had then remarried and was living in Illinois with her new husband and their two children, but also Luis’s daughter from their previous marriage.
-Luis had to walk away from his wife, but tried to remain in close contact with his daughter.
+Luis had to simply say goodbye to the dream he had nurtured for years, to be reunited with his wife and daughter, and walk away.
+However in the following years he fought to remain in close contact with his daughter.

 These events had taken a significant psychological toll of Luis, and although he never spoke much more about it to me, its legacy ran deeply through his life, affecting him in all kinds of ways.
 And it became obvious that although he’d lost his own family, but found this new one through Kerry, he was not completely welcomed by his wife’s family.
 However their love for their daughter, and their support of her choice of husband, ameliorated their attitude towards him to a certain degree, but an undercurrent of resentment, and on occasion racism, was directed towards him.
 All this simply added more fuel to the fires of criticism that continually smouldered.
 The badly poured slab was a bone of contention, symbolic for some of how Luis was careless and irresponsible with money.
 But my impression of events was different.
 From comments he’d made I’d gathered that Luis had simply wanted to give benefit to other immigrants, people he knew were economically and socially marginalized and scrabbling to find daily employment.
 He could see himself in them, and knew what they felt, and what such ‘opportunity’ meant to them.
 He cared.